Telphusa obligata

 Telphusa obligata is a moth of the family Gelechiidae.
 It is found in Panama.

+Description

 The wingspan is about 11 mm.
 The forewings are light ochreous with a strong rosy tint, especially on the costal and apical part and sparsely sprinkled with minute black atoms.
 At the basal third of the costa is a large, deep black, outwardly oblique spot, reaching beyond the fold and at apical third is a deep black costal spot.
 There is also a series of small black terminal dots.
 The base of the dorsum and a small dot on the middle of the wing near the base are black.
 The hindwings are light fuscous.